-- certKey (mandatory): A string providing the pathname or URL where to retrieve the X.509 certificate v3 public key associated with your Azure account.
-This should be a (.pem) file. - file (optional): a string providing the location of the account information.
-This can be a pathname (relative or absolute) or an URL. - name (mandatory): a string providing the name of the cloud account.
-This name can be used in a builder section to reference the rest of the cloud account information. - rsaPrivateKey (mandatory): A string providing the pathname or URL where to retrieve the private RSA key associated with your Azure account.
-This should be a (.pem) file. - subscriptionId (mandatory): A string providing your Axure subscription Id.
-To get your subscription Id, log into Windows Azure, click on "Settings".
-The id is listed in the table. - type (mandatory): a string providing the cloud account type: azure.
+- type (mandatory): a string providing the cloud account type.
+Default platform type for Microsoft Azure: Microsoft Azure.
+To get the available platform type, please refer to platform - name (mandatory): a string providing the name of the cloud account.
+This name can be used in a builder section to reference the rest of the cloud account information. - publishsettings (mandatory): A string providing the pathname where to retrieve the publish settings and subscription information file.
+This should be a (.publishsettings) file. - file (optional): a string providing the location of the account information.
+This can be a pathname (relative or absolute) or an URL.